 time for large-scale sewing was over.
 My wife and my mother-in-law preferred to buy ready-made blouses, skirts and dresses.
 They did smaller repairs by hand with sewing thread.
 Nolens volens, the

-Dressing in leather is an
+Appearing dressed in leather is

-important subject of my SECRET LIVES photo
+an important theme of my SECRET LIVES photo